-Unless permitted by the Compensation Committee pursuant to the express terms of an award agreement, awards are generally not transferable other than by will or the laws of descent and distribution.
+Unless permitted by the Compensation Committee pursuant to the express terms of an award agreement, awards will generally not be transferable other than by will or the laws of descent and distribution.
 The Compensation Committee may allow for the transfer of awards prior to an award holder's death pursuant to a qualified domestic relations order and to certain immediate family members or entities related to an immediate family member even in the absence of a qualified domestic relations order.